rpm-software-management/dnf5/doc/dnf5.8.rst

     | This is a list option which can be specified multiple times.
     | Accepted values are ids, or a glob of ids.

+``--dump-main-config``
+    | Print main configuration values to stdout.

+``--dump-repo-config=REPO_ID,...``
+    | Print repository configuration values to stdout.
+    | This is a list option which can be specified multiple times.
+    | Accepted values are ids, or a glob of ids.

 ``--dump-variables``
     | Print variable values to stdout.